bioinformatics-core-shared-training/IntroductionToStats/index.md

 This course provides a refresher on the foundations of statistical analysis.

-The practical sessions use web applications developed specifically for the course using the [R](https://cran.r-project.org) statistical programming language and the [Shiny](http://shiny.rstudio.com/gallery) framework.
-Although the trainers use and favour R as their statistical computing environment of choice, the focus of the course is on understanding statistical concepts rather than learning a particular statistical package.
+The practical sessions use web applications that were developed specifically for this course with the [R](https://cran.r-project.org) statistical programming language and the [Shiny](http://shiny.rstudio.com/gallery) framework.
+Although the trainers use R as their statistical computing environment of choice, the focus of the course is on understanding basic statistical concepts rather than learning a particular statistical package.

 Note that this is not a course for learning about the R statistical language.
 If you wish to learn more about R, please take a look at some of the